96boards/documentation/consumer/sophon-edge/guides/SD_Boot_Guide.md

 ```
 After this has finished the Sophon Edge rootfs should have been created in bm1880-system-sdk/install/soc_bm1880_asic_adb/rootfs directory.

-Next copy the relevant files from the install directory into the corresponding partitions.
+Copy the relevant files from the install directory into the corresponding partitions.
 ```
 $ cd install/soc_bm1880_asic_adb
 $ cp fip.bin sdboot.itb /media/<USERNAME>/IMAGES; sync
 $ sudo cp -fr rootfs/* /media/<USERNAME>/rootfs; sync
 ```

-##Booting the Sophon Edge
+## Booting the Sophon Edge

 Remove the SD card from the Ubuntu PC and insert into the Sophon Edge.
 Set the boot options on the Sophon Edge: 10100010 (3b’101)

-Now with the Micro USB plugged in and the Sophon Edge connected, execute:
+With the Micro USB plugged in and the Sophon Edge connected, execute:

-$ sudo minicom
+`$ sudo minicom`

-And you should see the minicom startup page.
+You should see the minicom startup page.

 Control-A Z will allow you to see the minicom help page.